seeden/react-form-controlled/README.md

 # Features

 - Build on standards
+- Immutable data
 - Controlled behavior
 - Support for isomorphic application
 - Good speed on big forms ([pure](https://facebook.github.io/react/docs/pure-render-mixin.html) components)
 - You are able to use forms without special components
 - Support for arrays/lists and indexes
-- Support for standard html elements like an input, select, textarea and fieldset (arrays)
+- Standard html elements like an input, select, textarea and fieldset (arrays)
 - Custom components
 - Validation